 Our proprietary technologies enable our in-house operation staff and external insurance sales partners to serve end consumers conveniently throughout the transaction process.
 We embed such technologies in our online insurance interface used by our external insurance sales partners.
-Our proprietary insurance app is designed to allow our external insurance sales partners to help potential insurance purchasers obtain accurate real-time insurance purchasers through the selection and application process via the insurance app.
+Our proprietary insurance app is designed to allow our external insurance sales partners to help potential insurance purchasers obtain accurate real-time insurance premium quotes and make the shopping process efficient and convenient for our end consumers.
+Our external insurance sales partners guide insurance purchasers through the selection and application process via the insurance app.
 Potential insurance purchasers can obtain insurance premium quotes, submit insurance applications and generally receive the relevant insurance company's underwriting decisions from our online insurance interface, which automatically interacts with the systems of the insurance companies that we collaborate with.
 In addition, our external insurance sales partners may contact our online client service personnel through our online insurance interface or call them directly to get further help or information for potential insurance purchasers.